DavidRConnell/DavidRConnell.github.io/index.markdown

 provide reproducable work.

 ## Site Contents

-{% newthought 'Résumé' %} List of degrees and work experiences.
-The site as a whole is intended to provide the additional information about the experiences and my objectives.
-Additionally, there is a [link](/downloads/resume.pdf) to a more traditional PDF version including a brief account of my goals and work history.
+{% newthought 'Résumé' %} -- List of degrees and work experiences.
+Toned down as the site as a whole is intended to provide extra information about my experiences and objectives.
+Additonally, there is a [link](/downloads/resume.pdf) to a more traditional PDF version.

-{% newthought 'History' %} A description of select projects, completed and ongoing, from work and school.
+{% newthought 'History' %} -- Description of select projects, completed and ongoing, from work and school.

-{% newthought 'Thesis' %} A copy of my master thesis on detecting Sudden Unexpected Death in Epilepsy with an Apple Watch{% sidenote 'mn-id-thesiscode' 'The [Python code](https://github.com/DavidRConnell/SUDEPmonitor) for downloading and analyzing files from the created database' %}.
+{% newthought 'Thesis' %} -- A copy of my master thesis on detecting Sudden Unexpected Death in Epilepsy with an Apple Watch{% sidenote 'mn-id-thesiscode' 'The [Python code](https://github.com/DavidRConnell/SUDEPmonitor) for downloading and analyzing files from the created database' %}.
+(Link opens a PDF.)